The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 The ones that we're on friendly terms with are not terrorists.

-We they only do that because they have no other way to speak out.
+They only do that because they have no other way to speak out.

 Oh, come on.

-This is like saying act up is justified throwing condoms around St. Patrick's because it's the only way they can be heard.
+This is like saying ACT UP is justified throwing condoms around St. Patrick's because it's the only way they can be heard.

-You know, you you liberals are going to have to get over this silly notion that everybody's entitled to dump on us because we discriminate against people.
+You know, you liberals are going to have to get over this silly notion that everybody's entitled to dump on us because we discriminate against people.

-The only way they can be heard.
+The only way they can be heard?

 Why can't they just be happy and live amongst themselves?

-Why can't they just why do they have to be on this massive effort to convert the whole world or wipe out those who refuse to go along with them?
+Why can't they just, why do they have to be on this massive effort to convert the whole world or wipe out those who refuse to go along with them?

-You gotta understand what this threat's about.
+You've got to understand what this threat's about.

-I'm not even talking about the Dow Chemical Deal now.
+I'm not even talking about the Dow Chemical deal now.

-I'm I'm speaking specifically to your nonsensical assertion that countries that we don't oppress hate us.
+I'm speaking specifically to your nonsensical assertion that countries that we don't oppress hate us.

-Islamos, Islamo fascists don't even really have a country other than the Iranians, and they hate us.
+Islamos, Islamofascists, don't even really have a country other than the Iranians, and they hate us.

 And we don't oppress them.